 Are you uncomfortable that your family is fully dependent on a single income?

 Are you committed to being at home with your kiddos?

 Are you bursting with creative energy that needs to be channeled into some sort of positive outlet?

 If you answered yes to one or more of those questions, now’s the time to launch a creative home-based business.
 Seriously.
 Now is as good a time as any.
 So commit.

 You can do it!
 Believe me.
 If I can do it, you can too.

 Thanks so much for joining me today.
 I hope you found this article helpful.
 Starting your own business is scary.
 And it’s never easy to just jump in with both feet.
-But if you’re a full-time mom living in a single-income household, and you’re full of creative energy that’s needs a positive outlet, it just might be time for your to launch your own business.
+But if you’re a full-time mom living in a single-income household, and you’re full of creative energy that needs a positive outlet, it might be time to launch your own business.

 Have you already started a creative business, but it’s not working out quite like your vision?
 If so, it might be time to pivot.
 I didn’t get it right the first time, and I talk about how I pivoted my own business in this post.

 I’d love to hear your ideas and suggestions for new jewelry business blog posts.
 So, please connect with me @door44studios on Instagram, and Facebook.
 And if you’re a jewelry maker, I invite you to join my private Facebook Group where we talk about all things wire weaving!

 Until next time, go find your sweet spot and spend as much time there as you can!